-The colours you pick for your home can influence how quickly your home sells.
+Colour tells home buyers more than you may think, and can even influence how quickly your home sells.
 Next time you list your home for sale, use colour psychology to get that sold sign on your lawn.

 That’s Greeyellow to You